 A protected workload and a real chance to develop outstanding practice

 	with high potential participants.

 	- Access to a high quality leadership development programme – 21 days’

 	training over 16 months, delivered by top practice experts.
 This includes

-	training in motivational interviewing and social learning theory.
+	training in motivational interviewing and parenting interventions.
 You will

 	also have the opportunity to work towards a Certificate in Systemic Practice

 	that is equivalent to a foundation year programme (fees may apply)..

 	- Opportunities to influence and shape both practice and practice education

 	across your local authority.

 	- Be part of a national network of CSWs contributing to innovations in

 	practice and broader social work reform, and the chance to attend our

 	national CSW conference.

 	- The opportunity to join the Frontline Fellowship after you have completed

 	one year as a CSW.